stootoon/seating_planner/README.md

 Cajal:    1,1,0,1,4
 END_TABLE_AVAILABILITIES
 ```
-indicates that the table *Cajal* is unavailable on Wednesday, and on Friday can only seat 4 guests, rather than the default.
+indicates that the table *Cajal* is unavailable on Wednesday, and on Friday can only seat at most 4 guests, rather than the default number specified in the [Parameters](#parameters).

-Unspecified availabilities default to 1, i.e. available with the default number of seats, which is set in the `PARAMS` block.
+Tables with unspecified availabilities assume the default value for all dates.

 ### Parameters
-Generating schedules requires several parameters:
+Generating schedules requires the following parameters to be specified:

 1. `max_guests_per_table_per_date`: The default maximum number of guests per table.
 2. `min_guests_per_table_per_date`: The minimum number of guests per (available) table per date.
 3. `max_each_table_per_guest`: The maximum number of times (computed over all dates) each guest should sit at each table.
 4. `min_each_table_per_guest`: The minimum number of times a guest should sit at a table they expressed interest in.
 5. `occupancy_variance_weight`: How much the variance in table occupancies should be weighted vs. matching guests' preferences.
-Setting this value higher will tend to make the tables more evenly filled, at the cost of ignoring guests' preferences.
+Setting this value higher will tend to make the tables more evenly filled, at the cost of ignoring guests' preferences (see [Algorithm](#algorithm))
 6. `random_seed`: The random seed to use when rounding the optimization result (see [Algorithm](#algorithm))
 7. `num_rounding_iters`: The number of random rounded schedules to generate before choosing the best one (see [Algorithm](#algorithm)).